martinsgmx/minimal-mistakes/_posts/2018-08-25-arduino-cli-arm-rpi.md

 hst@rpi:~ $
 ```

-And that's it, now you can add it in your .ino file!
+And that's it, now you can add the lib in your .ino file!

 > Arduino CLI commands: